bootdotdev/blog/content/computer-science/examples-of-heuristics-in-computer-science.md

 - _Optimality:_ Many problems have multiple solutions, for example, "what is a good path to get from city A to city B?
 Do we need the best path, or will a good path be good enough?
 - _Completeness:_ When there are multiple valid solutions to a problem do we need to find all of them?
 Will a subset of valid solutions suffice?
 - _Accuracy:_ Many questions don't have a correct answer.
 For example, "Will Tommy like a pair of boots or a pair of gloves for Christmas?"
-A hueristic can improve accuracy in these situations.
+A heuristic can improve accuracy in these situations.
 - _Execution time_: The primary goal of a heuristic is to provide a quick answer that's good enough.
 Some heuristics are only marginally quicker than classic methods.

 Example problems and some of their common heuristics are given below.